Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-If you don't know XGIMI yet, you are in the "Projektoren with Android TV” is one of the leading companies.
-Included is next to the Projektor also includes a remote control and the power pack.
-Assembly and setup were very easy.
-Cable connected, batteries (unfortunately not included) packed in the remote control and at the push of a button Proejector started.
-Android TV greets the user directly, and the device can be set up there via a link on the smartphone.
-The installation was completed within a few minutes.
+If you don't know XGIMI yet, they are one of the leading companies in the field of "projectors with Android TV".
+In addition to the projector, the delivery also includes a remote control and the power supply.
+The assembly and setup were very simple.
+Connect the cable, put batteries (unfortunately not included) in the remote control and start the projector at the touch of a button.
+Android TV welcomes the user directly, and the setup can be carried out there via a link on the smartphone.
+The setup was then completed within a few minutes.

 Design and workmanship